 Preparing for the fire season

-- As a resident in a high fire risk area, there are important things you need to do in the lead up to, and during, the fire season.
+- If you're a resident in a high bushfire risk area, there are important things you need to do in the lead up to, and during, the fire season.
+Our new Bushfire Prepare online program can help you to do this.

 Before you prepare your property for the fire season note that you may need: